North Macedonia - When and where to visit

 - Scuba dive in Lake Ohrid

-More than likely you will land in Skopje, so take two days to visit.
-Then hire a car to take the back road to Ohrid, lunching at Hotel Tutto in Janče on the way, or take the early bus there direct.
+More than likely you will land in Skopje, so take two days to visit the capital before hiring a car to take the back road to Ohrid, lunching at Hotel Tutto in Janče on the way, or take the early bus there direct.
 Spend two days in Ohrid, one to see the town, the second to hike in the Galičica National Park, tandem paraglide or take the boat to Sv Naum, swim and sunbathe.
 Finally drive over to Galičica National Park to hike up to Two Lake viewpoint, and down to Lake Prespa.
 Stop in Bitola for a late lunch on the fashionable Širok Sokok, then journey on to Prilep to visit Treskavec Monastery.
 Treat yourself to a night at Popova Kula winery and hotel to sample their wines before returning back to Skopje the next day.